-The higher the absolute correlation coefficient, the stronger the relationship between two variables and the better the prediction of one variable from another.
+A higher absolute correlation coefficient indicates a stronger relationship between two variables and better prediction of one variable based on another.
 There are general guidelines on the interpretation of the strength of relationships (Cohen, 1988; Cohen, 1992) in terms of the size of correlation coefficient.
 A correlation coefficient of around 0.100 is considered small, 0.300 is considered medium, and 0.500 or greater is considered large.

-Correlation coefficients between PA-CAT Composite scores and PA program performance variables, p-values associated with the coefficients, and the interpretation of the size of the relationship are reported in Table 1.
+Correlation coefficients between PA-CAT composite score and PA program performance variables, P values associated with the coefficients, and the interpretation of the size of the relationship are reported in Table 1.
 Correlation coefficients that were not statistically significant at the 5% significance level are not presented in this report for brevity.

-The size of the correlation coefficient of PA-CAT Composite scores with Clinical Anatomy and Physiology at Miami-Dade College is large.
-In other words, PA-CAT Composite scores are very useful in the predicting performance of applicants in this course.
-The size of the correlation coefficient of PA-CAT Composite scores with Clinical Diagnostic Imaging is medium.
-PA-CAT Composite scores are useful in predicting the performance of applicants in this course.
-The relative usefulness of PA-CAT Composite scores in predicting Clinical Anatomy and Physiology is higher than the usefulness of predicting the performance in Clinical Diagnostic Imaging.
+The size of the correlation coefficient of PA-CAT composite score with Clinical Anatomy and Physiology at Miami-Dade College is large.
+In other words, PA-CAT composite score is very useful in predicting the performance of applicants in this course.
+The size of the correlation coefficient of PA-CAT composite score with Clinical Diagnostic Imaging is medium.
+PA-CAT composite score is useful in predicting the performance of applicants in this course.
+The relative usefulness of PA-CAT composite score in predicting Clinical Anatomy and Physiology is higher than the usefulness of predicting the performance in Clinical Diagnostic Imaging.
 Other correlation coefficients in the table can be interpreted similarly.

-The scatter plots showing the relationship between PA-CAT Composite scores and the PA program performance variables are presented in Appendix A.
+The scatter plots showing the relationship between PA-CAT composite score and PA program performance variables are presented in Appendix A.